2012

 The PROSPECT drill

 However by October 2013, the launch of the Luna-Resurs mission was postponed from the 2017-2018 period to 2019.
-In October 2014, the TASS news agency quoted Deputy Designer General at NPO Lavochkin Maksim Martynov promising the launch of Luna-Resurs lander in 2019, even though other reports during the same year pushed a possible launch date to 2023.
+In October 2014, the TASS news agency quoted Maksim Martynov, Deputy Designer General at NPO Lavochkin, promising the launch of Luna-Resurs lander in 2019, even though other reports during the same year pushed the possible launch date to 2023.

 Martynov also confirmed that the probe's high-accuracy landing system and its "cryogenic" drill designed to preserve the thermal conditions of samples, would have to be contributed by Europe.
 According to Martynov, an inter-agency agreement on the mission between ESA and Roskosmos was undergoing a government review.

-The drill system and associated laboratory equipment received an official designation the Package for Resource Observation and in-Situ Prospecting in support of Exploration, Commercial exploitation and Transportation, or PROSPECT.
+The drill system and associated laboratory equipment received the official designation of Package for Resource Observation and in-Situ Prospecting in support of Exploration, Commercial exploitation and Transportation, or PROSPECT.

-Along with the PILOT navigation system, the PROSPECT was being developed by ESA’s Directorate of Human and Robotic Exploration.
-The Italian company Leonardo, led the development of the drill system, while the Open University was responsible for the chemical analysis laboratory associated with the instrument.
+Along with the PILOT navigation system, PROSPECT was being developed by ESA’s Directorate of Human and Robotic Exploration.
+The Italian company Leonardo led the development of the drill system, while the Open University was responsible for the chemical analysis laboratory associated with the instrument.

 Both systems were submitted to ESA’s Council of European Ministers meeting in December 2016 and were approved for development.

-On April 13, 2022, ESA announced that it had ended its cooperation with Russia on Luna-25, Luna-26 and Luna-27 missions, as a response to the Russian aggression in Ukraine.
-As a result, ESA arranged the flight of the PROSPECT drill on NASA-led Commercial Lunar Payload Services, CLIPS, mission.
+On April 13, 2022, ESA announced that it had ended its cooperation with Russia on the Luna-25, Luna-26 and Luna-27 missions as a response to the Russian aggression in Ukraine.
+As a result, ESA arranged for the flight of the PROSPECT drill on the NASA-led Commercial Lunar Payload Services, CLIPS, mission.

 Searching for water with Luna-Resurs